 Below we’ve rounded up the new cars we’re most looking forward to driving in 2019.

 Want to know what are the best cars you can buy right now?
-See all of our Best Buy cars.
+See all of our best cars for 2020.

 Skoda has attempted to make the Scala appeal to the heart as well as the head, and it comes with some eye-catching design features.
 This includes an extra-large glass area in the rear tailgate, and slimline lights front and rear.